eqasim-org/eqasim-switzerland/presentation_mode_choice.md

 The `DMC` class is initialized with the chosen parameters and prepared data.
 It then calculates utilities for each mode and selects the final mode for each tour.

 ### Step 5: Output
-The module returns the predicted mode for each trip, ready for integration into the synthetic population.
+The module returns the predicted mode for each trip (trips with 0 distance are filtered out in an earlier stage), ready for integration into the synthetic population.

 ---